michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-07-09-icloud-email-address.md

 ---
-title: 'iCloud Email Address: Change, Merge, Delete'
+title: 'iCloud Email Address: How To Change, Merge, Move, Delete'
 date: 2014-07-09T20:00:06+00:00
-excerpt: Changing, deleting or merging iCloud email addresses is tricky, because Apple doesn't allow to merge accounts.
+excerpt: Changing, merging, moving or deleting iCloud email addresses is tricky, because Apple doesn't allow to merge accounts.
 These are your options.
 layout: post
+permalink: /icloud-email-address-change-merge-move-delete
-permalink: /icloud-email-address
+redirect_from: /icloud-email-address
 categories:
   - Apple
 tags: